edjCase/motoko_cbor/README.md

 ## Building

 To build, run the `./build.sh` file.
-It uses the entry point of

-## Running

-The only
+It will output wasm files to the `./build` directory

 ## Testing